-Crater Lake is one of the snowiest inhabited places in America, receiving an average of 43 feet of snow per year.
-Ranger-led snowshoe walks are a fun way to explore this winter wonderland while learning how plants, animals, and people survive the long winter.
+In an average winter, Crater Lake National Park receives 43 feet of snow!
+Ranger-led snowshoe hikes are a fun way to explore this winter wonderland while learning how plants, animals, and people survive the harsh conditions.

-The walks start at 1:00 p.m., last two hours, and cover 1-2 miles of moderately strenuous terrain.
+This winter, snowshoe hikes will be offered on weekends and holidays from December 8 through April 28, and every day from December 15 through January 6.
+They start at 1:00 pm, last two hours, and cover 1 to 2 miles of moderate-to-strenuous terrain.
 They don’t follow a trail—the hike is an off-trail exploration through the forests and meadows along the rim of Crater Lake.

 Ranger-Guided Snowshoe Walks